Caroline, or Change has now closed on Broadway.

-This new production, which originated at the popular Chichester Festival Theatre in the spring of 2017 before transferring to the Hampstead Theatre in spring 2018 and then onto the West End in the fall of that same year, wildly and innovatively re-imagines the musical under the daring direction of Michael Longhurst.
+This new production, which originated at the popular Chichester Festival Theatre in the spring of 2017 before transferring to the Hampstead Theatre in spring 2018 and then to the West End's Playhouse Theatre in fall 2018 wildly and innovatively re-imagines the musical under the daring direction of Michael Longhurst.

 Caroline, or Change is a through-composed musical which debuted Off-Broadway at the Public Theater in the fall of 2003 and transferred directly to Broadway in the spring of 2004, starring Tonya Pinkins in the titular role.
-The tuner picked up six Tony Award nominations (including ‘Best Musical’) and its subsequent 2006 London premiere (staged by the National Theatre, also starring Ms. Pinkins) would ultimately go on to scoop the Olivier Award for ‘Best New Musical’.
+The tuner picked up six Tony Award nominations and its subsequent 2006 London premiere would ultimately go on to scoop the Olivier Award for best new musical.

 Brace yourself, Broadway — a change is coming.